zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    Reports an error while installing a flow Rule.

-   :name: The unique name of the OpenFlow controller from which this event originated.
+   :param name: The unique name of the OpenFlow controller from which this event originated.

-   :match: The ofp_match record which describes the flow to match.
+   :param match: The ofp_match record which describes the flow to match.

-   :flow_mod: The openflow flow_mod record which describes the action to take.
+   :param flow_mod: The openflow flow_mod record which describes the action to take.

-   :msg: Message to describe the event.
+   :param msg: Message to describe the event.

 .. zeek:id:: OpenFlow::flow_mod_success
    :source-code: base/frameworks/netcontrol/plugins/openflow.zeek 356 381